Integrating Social Media into Website Strategy - Part I

 - Use outside platforms and communities.
 Use MailChimp and Google maps.

 - Participate in existing communities like LinkedIn.
 Include links to follow you.
 Use YouTube and FlickR to host videos and photos.
 Add ’social share’ buttons to make it easy for people to share your brilliance.

 Developing your website strategy and then managing your participation in social media should be part of your overall marketing plan and budget.
 Think of how often you blog, how much time you spend on LinkedIn, etc. If you incorporate elements right into your website, you should commit to keeping it up-to-date or there’s no point.
 Create a plan around it, like regular blog posts, checking all the dynamic links are still working properly, etc.

 Above all, remember...

 All websites and social media participation should be a carefully considered part of your brand.

-Have a question for Faith?
-Ask or leave a comment below!
+Have a question for Faith or want to leave a comment?